 Provider and Channel

-Direct online providers typically offer lower premiums than adviser-distributed providers (as adviser commissions are not built into the price).
-However, couples with complex financial arrangements, trusts, or pre-existing conditions may benefit from professional advice.
-Both channels serve different needs.
+Direct online providers typically offer lower premiums than adviser-distributed providers as adviser commissions are not built into the price.
+However, couples with complex financial arrangements, family trusts, or pre-existing conditions may benefit from professional advice.
+Multi-policy discounts from general insurers can also reduce total household insurance costs.

 Life Stage Highlights for Couples